ahandsel/Kintone_React_Workshop/B_Hooks.md

 We will use `useState` & `useEffect` Hooks to handle the REST API calls in React.

+---

 ## What is `useState` & `useEffect` Hooks

 [useState hooks](https://reactjs.org/docs/hooks-state.html) allow us to use special "state" variables that we can utilize to render into the React UI.

-[useEffect hooks](https://reactjs.org/docs/hooks-effect.html) allow us to run functions after rendering has finished.
+[useEffect hooks](https://reactjs.org/docs/hooks-effect.html) allow us to run functions after the rendering has finished.
 We'll use this to run a REST API call and update the state variable, which will then cause React to re-render the UI.

 ## Sample Code for index.js